 You may disagree.
 Though the idea of a best-of-the-best itinerary is fun (if gimmicky), the attractions on this route are subjective.
 Discovery News may rate the Terrace Hill Governor's Mansion in Des Moines as a must-see, yet you might give it a disinterested shrug.
 There are quite a few places on this list that some experts might consider second- or even third-tier sites (such as the C.W.
 Parker Carousel Museum, Fox Theater, Hanford Site, and others).

 The White House in Washington, D.C., rounded out the 50 picks.
-The problem, of course, is that some states are filthy rich when it comes to road trip-worthy national landmarks and others are, well, not so much.
+The issue is that some states are overflowing with road trip-worthy national landmarks and others are, well, not so much.
 This explains why a governor's mansion makes the cut while Zion National Park and Niagara Falls do not.

 Methodology aside, this is a pretty comprehensive itinerary that does hit many iconic American landmarks.
 And if hitting all the states in the contiguous United States is one of your goals, this route accomplishes that.
 The researchers used an algorithm to come up with a loop that allows you to start this road trip in any state and follow it until you’re back at your starting point.